Milenko Tepić

-Milenko Tepić (Миленко Тепић; born February 27, 1987) is a Serbian professional basketball executive and former player.
+Milenko Tepić (Миленко Тепић; born February 27, 1987) is a Serbian professional basketball executive and former player who is currently the youth system coordinator for Partizan Mozzart Bet.
 He is 2.02 m (6 ft 7.5 in) tall, and a combo guard-point forward.

 Professional career

 Tepić began his career playing with the KK Sports World youth teams in Serbia.
 He made his professional debut with the NIS Vojvodina in 2002.

 In July 2006, Tepić signed with the Serbian Euroleague club Partizan.
 Tepić has won three Serbian League and Adriatic League titles with Partizan.
 He also lifted the Serbian Cup trophy in 2008 and 2009.
 In his last season with Partizan he averaged 9.8 points, 3.5 rebounds and 3.4 assists in 18 Euroleague games, helping his team reach the Quarterfinal Playoffs for the second time in a row.

 In June 2009, Tepić signed a three-year contract with the Greek Basket League club Panathinaikos.
 He played two seasons with the Greek club and won the EuroLeague in 2011, as well as two Greek League championships in 2010 and 2011.

 On 26 September 2011, he signed a two-year contract with the Spanish club Cajasol Sevilla.
-On July 25, 2013, he signed a one-year deal with Lietuvos rytas.
+On 25 July 2013 he signed a one-year deal with Lietuvos rytas.

 In December 2013, he returned to his former club Partizan, signing a contract until the end of the 2014–15 season.
 He won the Serbian League championship in 2014.

-On September 3, 2015, Tepić signed with Greek club PAOK for the 2015–16 season.
+On 3 September 2015 Tepić signed with Greek club PAOK for the 2015–16 season.

-On November 13, 2016, he signed with Italian club Orlandina Basket for the rest of the 2016–17 LBA season.
+On 13 November 2016 he signed with Italian club Orlandina Basket for the rest of the 2016–17 LBA season.

-On July 22, 2017, Tepić signed with Italian club New Basket Brindisi for the 2017–18 LBA season.
+On 22 July 2017 Tepić signed with Italian club New Basket Brindisi for the 2017–18 LBA season.

-On July 21, 2019, he signed with Pallacanestro Varese of the Italian LBA but the contract was terminated on November.
+On 21 July 2019 he signed with Pallacanestro Varese of the Italian LBA but the contract was terminated on November.

-On November 14, 2019, Tepić joined his third team in the Greek League, Iraklis Thessaloniki.
+On 14 November 2019 Tepić joined his third team in the Greek League, Iraklis Thessaloniki.
 He averaged 4.7 points, 4.7 rebounds and 1.9 assists per game.
-On August 10, 2020, he signed with Mega Basket.
+On 10 August 2020 he signed with Mega Basket.
 On 15 July 2021, he announced his retirement from his basketball career at age 34, becoming the team manager for Mega Basket.